andrewtchin/message-parser/README.md

 ### Assumptions

+* Message string will be truncated to a max message length (default 1024000 bytes).
+* Mention token must begin with '@'
+* Link token must begin with http:// or https://.
-* No upper bound on length of username.
+* No upper bound on length of username, subject to max message length.
 * URLs are HTTP(S) because retrieving titles for other protocols would not be relevant.
-* Message string can be a string of any length, subject to memory limitations.
 * Input validation is handled by the regex that specifies the attributes we are interested in and will ignore any tokens that do not match.

 ### Limitations

 * URL regex will only match HTTP(S) URLs.
 I used a simple regex, but the regex could be improved to match other protocols or cases.
 * Does not handle matching attributes that span multiple tokens.
+* Does not handle matching multiple emoticons within a single token.
+Matches the first emoticon within the token.

 ### Sources